- Print this page

 Eggs may become contaminated if the layer hens are fed stock food that contains microbiological or chemical contaminants.

-It is therefore important to ensure birds being kept to produce eggs intended for sale for human consumption are not fed any stock food that is likely to cause the eggs to be unsafe or unsuitable.
+Birds being kept to produce eggs intended for sale for human consumption must not be fed any stock food that is likely to cause the eggs to be unsafe or unsuitable.

-- store stock food in a manner that prevents contamination from pests, vermin and other foreign materials (eg in sealed feed silos or in feed bags kept off the ground and sealed when not in use)
+- store stock food in a manner that prevents contamination from pests, vermin and other foreign materials (for example, in sealed feed silos or in feed bags kept off the ground and sealed when not in use)

 - regularly clean feeders

-- keep records of the name and address of suppliers from whom feed is purchased, and the date and batch details of stock food deliveries.
+- keep records of the name and address of suppliers from whom feed is purchased, and the date and batch details of stock food deliveries and vehicle details for each delivery.

 Chemical contaminants

-Eggs must not be sold for human consumption if they have come from a bird that has been administered a veterinary chemical product in contravention of the Stock Medicines Act 1989 or the Pesticides Act 1999.
+Eggs must not be sold for human consumption if they have come from a bird that has been administered a veterinary chemical product in contravention of the Stock Medicines Act 1989 or the Pesticides Act 1999, unless you have received approval from the Food Authority.

 Egg producers should: